vue-pie-laravel/core/README.md

 > Join the Discord channel: https://discord.gg/sfwEEbh

 The aim of this project is to provide developers a compatible [Vue CLI](https://cli.vuejs.org) configuration to build a Vue Single Page Application (SPA) instead of using [Laravel Mix](https://laravel.com/docs/master/mix).
-Laravel Mix can still be used to compile standalone assets for static pages allowing for a SPA & Static site hybrid.
+Laravel Mix can still be used to compile standalone assets for static pages allowing for a SPA & SSR hybrid.

 This gives you the option of utilizing different flavours of content delivery so you can use the best of each solution to better serve the needs of each aspect of your project.
 For example, you can build a normal shop front or blog with `static` or `dynamic` content rendered server side yet have a dedicated SPA for your admin area using the all the benefits that come with `Vue Cli`